-The extension in Pennsylvania is located at 1846 Charter Lane Lancaster, PA in the Greenfield Corporate Center.
-It contains four large classrooms, student computers, administrative offices and wireless Internet access.
-The Sadie A. Hartzler Library on main campus functions as the primary library resource for students.
-Access to accredited theological libraries in Pennsylvania is available through cooperative agreements.
+The Eastern Mennonite University Archives contains material relating to the institutional history of the The extension in Pennsylvania is located at 1846 Charter university and seminary.
+It is located on the first floor of Lane Lancaster, PA in the Greenfield Corporate Center.
+Hartzler Library.
+To access archival collections contact It contains four large classrooms, student computers, the Menno Simons Historical Library. administrative offices and wireless Internet access.
+The Sadie A. Hartzler Library on main campus functions The Virginia Mennonite Conference Archives houses as the primary library resource for students.
+Access an extensive collection of materials documenting to accredited theological libraries in Pennsylvania is Mennonite life in Virginia.
+It is also located on the available through cooperative agreements. first floor of Hartzler Library.
+To access these materials contact the VMC archivist.